hugo082/DBManagerBundle/README.md

 By default, DBM load your entity in `YourBundle\Entity\RealName`, name the form with `RealNameType` and load your form type in
 `YourBundle\Form\formType` (so `YourBundle\Form\RealNameType`)
-`DisplayName` is used by DBM for display on template and in url, you can enter the same name of RealName.
+- `DisplayName` is used by DBM for display on template and in url, you can enter the same name of RealName.
+- `permission` is by default full authorized.
+This parameter is optional but recommended.
+- You can call your custom views :
+    - `listView` is the view that list the entity.
+    - `formView` is the view that display the form
+    - `mainView` is the view that call `listview` and `formview`.

 2. Configure views